RaihanSarkar1/appnap_training/README.md

 3. How to use data attribute
 4. How to change color and text of an element using Javascript
 5. How to write functions in Javascript

+## What I have learned from class 12
+1. How to show data on table from array of object dataset using the map function
+2. How to optimize code for better readability and reusability.

+## What I have learned from class 13
+1. How to take form data using Javascript
+2. How to use validation of bootstrap if field is empty